-French language is not simple, but so beautiful; that’s why it is the first foreign language learnt in the UK.
+French language is not simple, but so beautiful; that’s why it is the first foreign language learnt in the UK and one of the most popular translation services requested.
 The most difficult part when learning a foreign language is putting it into practice.
 In fact, we often fear to sound ridiculous when speaking something outside of our native language.
-Don’t worry so much.
+Don't worry so much.
 This blog will tell you of some similarities to avoid awkward French translations.
 In addition, there are some funny French idioms to help you sound like a native speaker.

 French translations you need to be careful with!